Select the specific information you would like to have about the transport of pets in cabin:

 To Jamaica: No animals are accepted on flights to Jamaica

-- Certified service dogs are accepted on flights to Manchester, Dublin and Glasgow.
+Exceptions: Certified service dogs are accepted on flights to London, Manchester, Dublin and Glasgow (when reserved through our Call Centre at least 7 days in advance).

 To Mexico: Strict regulations are in effect.
 Owners must hold specific health certificates issued within a certain time period prior to travel.
 Failure to present valid documents will result in the quarantine of the animal upon arrival and additional costs for veterinary inspection.
 Complete information can be found on the Servicio Nacional de Sanidad, Inocuidad y Calidad Agroalimentaria website (only in Spanish).